 Stanza Structure: Creating Pauses and Emphasis

-The poem’s stanza structure, with its varying line lengths and breaks, contributes to its overall effect.
-The short, fragmented stanzas create a sense of pause and contemplation.
+The poem’s stanza structure, with its varying line lengths and frequent breaks, contributes to its overall effect.
+The short, fragmented stanzas create a sense of pause and contemplation, reflecting the speaker’s internal monologue and her struggle to articulate her feelings.
 The breaks emphasize key phrases and ideas, drawing the reader’s attention to the speaker’s internal state.
-The irregular arrangement reflects the speaker’s own fractured experience of displacement.
+For example, the single line stanza: